- 1. Name of the medicinal product

 Baclofen:Potentiation of antihypertensive effect may occur.

 Non-steroidal anti-inflammatory medicinal products:NSAIDs (i.e. acetylsalicylic acid (> 3 g/day), COX-2 inhibitors and non-selective NSAIDs) may reduce the antihypertensive effect of thiazide diuretics and angiotensin II receptor antagonists.
-In some patients with compromised renal function (e. g. dehydrated patients or elderly patients with compromised renal function) the co-administration of angiotensin II receptor antagonists and agents that inhibit cyclooxygenase may result in further deterioration of renal function, including possible acute renal failure, which is usually reversible.
-Therefore, the combination should be administered with caution, especially in elderly patients.
+In some patients with compromised renal function (e. g. dehydrated patients or older people with compromised renal function) the co-administration of angiotensin II receptor antagonists and agents that inhibit cyclooxygenase may result in further deterioration of renal function, including possible acute renal failure, which is usually reversible.
+Therefore, the combination should be administered with caution, especially in older people.
 Patients should be adequately hydrated and consideration should be given to monitoring of renal function after initiation of concomitant therapy and periodically thereafter.

 Concomitant use to be taken into account